Rapid7 Inc. (RPD) Shares Decline Despite Market Challenges - News Heater

-The stock of Rapid7 Inc. (NASDAQ: RPD) has decreased by -5.17 when compared to last closing price of 45.44.Despite this, the company has seen a loss of -6.14% in its stock price over the last five trading days.
+Rapid7 Inc. (NASDAQ: RPD)’s stock price has dropped by -5.64 in relation to previous closing price of 42.17.
+Nevertheless, the company has seen a loss of -12.43% in its stock price over the last five trading days.

 Is It Worth Investing in Rapid7 Inc. (NASDAQ: RPD) Right Now?

-Moreover, the 36-month beta value for RPD is 1.03.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 2 as “overweight,” 15 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for RPD is 1.04.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 2 rating it as “overweight,” 16 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023